ggjulio/remote-dev-tools/README.md

 - Project onboarding.
 Start coding on day one instead of fighting for setting up the local dev environment.
 - Change environments in seconds.
   - Ex: You work on a feature, a critical bug has been assigned to you.
-    Spin up a new environment in seconds, fix it, PR/merge it, then get back to your previous task's environment in seconds)
+    Spin up a new environment from a specific branch in seconds, fix it, PR/merge it, then get back to your previous task's environment in seconds)
-- No need for powerful laptops.
-(Even cheap chromebooks are enough)
+- No need for powerful laptops (Even chromebooks are enough)
 - Greater compute power available if needed.
 (32 cores + 32GB ram enough ?)
-- Work the same on windows, linux and macos.
+- Platform independent.
+Works the same on windows, linux and macos.
+(No need of platform independent setup)
 - Cost Effective.
 Containers are stopped and restarted automatically.
 - Security.
 The source code always stay on the remote server.
 Even if the laptop is stolen it should be no big deal.